ZhenXU-AI/Deep-learning-for-LPBF-IN738/Readme.txt

 # Deep Learning for LPBF IN738

-Welcome to the Deep Learning for LPBF IN738 project.
+Welcome to CreepData platform for the Deep Learning for LPBF IN738 project.
 This repository provides the complete code and dataset necessary for our research.

 In this project, we harness the power of deep learning techniques, including DNN (Deep Neural Networks), LSTM (Long Short-Term Memory), GRU (Gated Recurrent Unit), and CNN (Convolutional Neural Network), to predict the creep strain of LPBF IN738 high-temperature alloy over time.